 Both the customer and the service team member may become increasingly stressed, hampering effective problem-solving.

-The DMV we worked with in this example typically spends half their time on 270 “easy” interactions (3.5 minutes each), and the other half of their time on 30 “hard” interactions (31 minutes each).
+The DMV we worked with in this example typically spends half their time on 270 “easy” transactions (3.5 minutes each), and the other half of their time on 30 “hard” transactions (31 minutes each).

 Let’s dig into how to make this shift a reality…